Koschro/foursquare-users-relationships/README.md

 Next, we see that users relate to each other through friendships and users relate to venues through check-ins and ratings.

-# Database creation using the Power Shell of Windows where we implemented the following commands:
+# Database creation

+Using the Power Shell of Windows where we implemented the following commands:

 •	PS C:\Users\kos_c>  cd C:\Users\kos_c\Documents\Neo4j\Assignment